Greg Hemphill: Other work

-Hemphill appeared in the Scottish Gaelic-language drama, Eilbheas, in which Hemphill played the spirit of Elvis set in the Western Isles.
-It was first shown on the launch night of BBC Alba.
+Hemphill appeared in the Scottish Gaelic-language drama, Eilbheas, set in the Western Isles, in which Hemphill played the spirit of Elvis.
+It was first shown on 19 September 2008, the launch night of BBC Alba.
 He has also written Appointment with the Wicker Man with Donald McLeary for the National Theatre of Scotland, a stage production about a small community's attempts to produce a musical version of The Wicker Man.

 Hemphill has been involved in the Scottish wrestling scene, matched against actor, comedian and writer, Robert Florence.
 They played bitter rivals at "Kelvin Brawl" in the Glasgow's Kelvin Hall on 21 June 2013.
 Comedian Frankie Boyle became part of this venture, unmasking himself at the end of the match.

 Hemphill guest-starred in an episode of the award-winning children's television programme Katie Morag in 2014, playing the part of Donald John Cameron.
-Hemphill starred as Mr Sawdust in two series of the CBeebies television show Olga da Polga alongside his wife Julie Wilson Nimmo.
+He then starred as Mr Sawdust in two series of the CBeebies television show Olga da Polga alongside his wife Julie Wilson Nimmo.

-In 2022, Hemphill and Julie Wilson Nimmo starred in television programme Jules and Greg's Wild Swim about wild swimming which aired on New Years Day 2023 on BBC Scotland and BBC iPlayer.
-The full series of six episodes was released in 2023.
+On New Year's Day 2023, Hemphill and Nimmo starred in documentary television programme Jules and Greg's Wild Swim about on BBC Scotland and BBC iPlayer.
+The full series of six episodes was released in 2023 and later appeared on BBC Two.

 In March 2023, Hemphill featured on a BBC Scotland programme as part of the broadcaster's centenary celebrations, alongside wife Julie Wilson Nimmo and Still Game co-star Sanjeev Kohli.

-In 2024 Hemphill has featured as the father (Ade) on the BBC Programme Dinosaur.
+Beginning in April 2024, Hemphill featured as Ade MacArthur, the father of series protagonist Nina, on the Scottish BBC comedy Dinosaur; also reprising his role in series two.
+The same year he made his Hollywood debut, in a cameo appearance in the film Deadpool & Wolverine as a bartender.

-In 2024, Hemphill made his Hollywood debut where he made an appearance in the film Deadpool & Wolverine as a bartender.
+In September 2025, he starred in the ITV drama programme Coldwater.
+In October 2025, Hemphill and his wife released a book titled Jules and Greg's Wild Swim, based on the programme of the same name.
+The couple went on a book tour around Scotland and appeared on STV News to promote the book.
+They also appeared at Wigtown Book Festival.